Boris Johnson faces revolt over military rape trials

 Dame Vera said that one rationale for resisting change offered by the MoD – and referenced in the Lyons report – had been that the responsibility of military courts to deal with rape charges against troops abroad made it essential for them to have experience of doing so in the UK.

-But she told The Independent that this was “the weakest imaginable reason for appalling injustice”.
+But she told The Independent that this was, “the weakest imaginable reason for appalling injustice”.

 She said: “This is yet another manifestation of the kind of sexism that prevails throughout the British military, I’m afraid.

-“There must be an imbalance in approach because the justice system within the military always put the good functioning of the military first.
+“There must be an imbalance in approach because the justice system within the military always puts the good functioning of the military first.
 That is what it’s for.

 “If you have someone who is a fantastic pilot or whatever, under this approach that is more important than whether he’s guilty of raping someone.
-You can keep the guy away from women and that will do, because he is very precious to us and we’re not going to risk the tens of thousands of pounds worth of training he’s received.
+You can keep the guy away from women and that will do, because he is very precious to us and we’re not going to risk the tens of thousands of pounds of training he’s received.

-“Rape is rape, whether it’s done by a soldier against a solider or by a civilian against a civilian.
+“Rape is rape, whether it’s done by a soldier against a soldier or by a civilian against a civilian.
 Why should the outcomes be different?
 It’s obviously the way it’s tried and the way it’s investigated that is deficient.”

 An MoD spokesperson said: “The government will not be supporting amendments to the Armed Forces Bill.